Darkeonz/TestExamAssignment/README.md

 Issues:

+The first problem I ran into was errors with the Travis instructions file and Xunit, as it the documentation for using Xunit with Travis is very dated.
+Several versions of Xunit would not work with travis and the build would fail everytime it build it.
+Eventually through much research, I discovered that xunit.runner.console -Version 2.4.1 worked for others with the same issue.

 One problem that occured when working with my SQLite database, was that all the integrationstests failed in travis but not on my local develop environment.